domoritz/tvcg-journal-typst/lib.typ

   title: [Paper Title],

   // An array of authors.
 For each author you can specify a name,
   // department, organization, location, and email.
-Everything but
-  // but the name is optional.
+  // Everything but the name is optional.
   authors: (),

   // The paper's abstract.
-Can be omitted if you don't have one.
   abstract: none,

   // Teaser image path and caption